Skip to content

 Prints, slides or negatives (not in collections)

 Photographer (Year) Title of photograph (or description if none available) [Photograph].
-Place of publication: publisher (if available).
+Publisher (if available/relevant).

 If the illustration/figure/table is created by the author (basically not attributed to anyone else) then just cite the book as normal, giving the appropriate page number.
 If the image is attributed to someone else, the in-text citation would include both the person responsible for the image and the author(s) of the book: